 One Week in Croatia – One base with day trips

 We’ve mentioned some of the suitable destinations above, but again, take a look at the area guides to see what region sounds best to you.
 Then, once you’re out there, you can alternate some relaxing days with day trips to local villages, towns, islands and so on.

-One Week in Croatia – Split your week in two
+One Week in Croatia – Split your week into two

 This option is ideal if you’d like a couple of different experiences of Croatia, but don’t want to spend too much time travelling around.
 So, why not try:

 - Zagreb then bus to Kvarner Riviera or Istria (fly out from Pula/Rijeka or head back to Zagreb)

 - Fly into Split; ferry to Brac or Hvar…or both! (fly back from Split)

 - Dubrovnik then Korcula by ferry (and back)

 - Dubrovnik then Hvar or Brac by catamaran, then onto Split for a night! (fly back from Split)